yochannah/mi-sbgn/docs/README.md

 ### Notes about the layout

 Given that the layout of SBGN in an automated fashion is considered a hard problem, this viewer allows users to drag and re-arrange automated views until they reach a more pleasing state visul state.
 Once this is reached they may then download the re-arranged view in a serialised SBGN-ML format, preserving their manual layouts.
-Skipping the preview/re-arrange step would likely result in messy graphs at this stage, withouht much more complex (and time-intensive) layout algorithms.
+Skipping the preview/re-arrange step would likely result in messy graphs at this stage, without much more complex (and time-intensive) layout algorithms.

 ## installation